-The hill capital of Sri Lanka, Kandy is a major tourist destination for many reasons.
+The hill capital of Sri Lanka, Kandy, is a major tourist destination for many reasons.
 Before we get to that, let me take you down the memory lane.
-Situated in the central province of the country, the city sits 500m above the sea level.
-Kandy weather is tricky, you would have the sun beating down on you in the morning and towards the latter part of the day, you might get a slight drizzle or heavy pour of rain.
+Kandy is in the central province of the country.
+The city sits 500m above sea level.
+Kandy weather is tricky, you would have the sun beating down on you in the morning, and towards the latter part of the day, you might get a slight drizzle or heavy pour of rain.

-Lankan history goes back to more than 2500 years.
-Kandy has played a huge role in the history and all the legends and stories makes Kandy a much respected and attractive place in the island.
-Of course the first thing that comes to your mind when you see the word Kandy is the Temple of the sacred Tooth Relic.
-Apart from this sacred place, there are many more attractions and we will list them down and help you with everything you need to know.
+Sri Lankan history goes back to more than 2500 years.
+Kandy has played a massive role in history, and all the legends and stories make Kandy a much respected and attractive place on the island.
+Of course, the first thing that comes to your mind when you see the word Kandy is the Temple of the sacred Tooth Relic.
+Apart from this sacred place, there are many more attractions, and we will list them down and help you with everything you need to know.

 How to get to here